MDL definitions

 PPARTBNDM

-The value of the definition is one quoted string that specifies object identification of the bending machine object that gives bending parameters such as bending radius.
+Defines the object ID of the bending machine object that includes the bending parameters such as the bending radius.
+The value is given as a quoted string.

 PPARTBNDR